zeta-chain/network-athens3/docs/start_here.md

 To streamline this process we have provided scripts that will automatically generate the required keys, and create your gentx and os_info files.
-There are others ways to configure your node but this is the method we can provide techincal support for during this testnet genesis.
+There are others ways to configure your node but this is the method we can provide technical support for during this testnet genesis.

 Give execute permissions to the scripts and run the node setup script.